HIV Treatment Guidelines

 Table of Contents

-The World Health Organization (WHO) released new HIV treatment guidelines in June 2013 at the International AIDS conference in Malaysia.
-Based on the results of recent studies, however, the WHO is expected to issue new HIV treatment guidelines late in 2015 that recommend HIV treatment for all people living with HIV, regardless of their CD4 count.
+In 2015, the World Health Organization (WHO) released new guidelines on when to start HIV treatment.
+By October 2015, all internationally-written guidelines were in agreement for the first time since 2006.
+The DHHS, WHO, EACS (European AIDS Clinical Society), BHIVA (British HIV Association), and the IAS-USA (International Antiviral Society-USA) now all recommend that HIV treatment be offered to all people living with HIV, regardless of their CD4 count.
 Researchers have shown that people living with HIV who start treatment earlier, while their CD4 counts are still high, have a much lower risk of illness and death.

 The guidelines describe the goals of HIV treatment.
 They are basically to keep you as healthy and as well as possible using the best care and treatment available today.
-The goals are the same for people just starting treatment and those who have been on treatment for a long time:
+The goals are the same for people just starting treatment and those who have been on treatment for a long time.
+These include:

 Some of the important updates in the most recent version of DHHS guidelines for the treatment of HIV in adults and adolescents are listed here: